Cloudkibo/iOS/Documentation/sections/contacts.md

 - Enter the number same as you would if you were to make a phone call to that person.

 - If this is an international phone number, do not use any exit codes or leading 0s.
 Start all international phone numbers with a + sign, followed by the country code.
-For specific examples and instructions, see this article.

 3- Open KiboApp and open the Favorites list.
 It will show Contacts which are on KiboApp